PatFin/RungeKutta/README.md

 Credits
 --
 The displays are done using *gnuplot*.
-Credits to N.Devillard who made a simple interface for this program with the C language. ndevilla.free.fr/gnuplot/
+Credits to N.Devillard who made a simple interface for this program with the C language.
+More information here: [ndevilla.free.fr/gnuplot/](ndevilla.free.fr/gnuplot/).